Boruch-Baum/emacs-key-assist/README.md

 buffer's major-mode, but it's trivially simple to ask it to build an alternative (see below, section 'Interactive operation').

-* TIP: think of the default-action as an improved `C-h m` summary.
+:bulb: Think of the default-action as an improved `C-h m` summary.

-* TLDR; enter a command substring to see all related bindings.
+:checkered_flag: Enter a command substring to see all related bindings.

 Use this package to: learn keybindings; learn what commands are available specifically for the current buffer; run a command